BoxBy/vibroboros/src/vs/ai-partner/PLAN.md

 **A. Agents (within the VSCode Extension):**

-- `OrchestratorAgent`: Directs all user-facing workflows.
+- `OrchestratorAgent`: Directs all user-facing workflows and is responsible for constructing high-quality, structured system prompts that synthesize all available context (active file, codebase search results, etc.) for the LLM.
 - `CodeWatcherAgent`: A background agent that observes file-save events and triggers re-indexing and analysis.
-- `CodeAnalysisAgent`: **The project indexing engine.** Builds and maintains a project-wide symbol index (functions, classes, etc.) to enable semantic search capabilities.
+- `CodeAnalysisAgent`: The project indexing and search engine.
-- `ContextManagementAgent`: Uses the `CodebaseSearchTool` to find relevant code snippets from across the entire project to provide rich context to the LLM.
+- `ContextManagementAgent`: Uses the `CodeAnalysisAgent` to find relevant code snippets from across the entire project.
 - `RefactoringSuggestionAgent`: A specialized agent for refactoring.
 - `DocumentationGenerationAgent`: A specialized agent for generating documentation.
 - `SecurityAnalysisAgent`: A specialized agent that performs security checks.